privacyguides/privacyguides.org/docs/os/windows-overview.md

 ### Account Security

-You should use a standard account for daily tasks.

-You can also use Windows Sandbox to run untrusted apps.
-Enable Windows Sandbox in Start → Settings → System → Optional Fetures → More Windows Features.
-Open Windows Sandbox in Start → Windows Sandbox.
-You can transfer files and apps into Windows Sandbox by copying them.
+You should use a local user account for daily tasks.
+Use complex passwords for your accounts.
+You can create a local user account in Start → Settings → Accounts → Other users → Add account → I don't have this person's sign-in information → Add a user without a Microsoft account.
+You should add security questions to your local account in case you forget your password in Start  → Settings → Accounts → Sign-in options → Update your security questions.
+You can also create a password reset disk for your local account.
+In the search box on the taskbar, type `Control Panel`, and then choose it from the list of results.
+In the Control Panel search box, type `create password reset`.
+Select `Create a password reset disk`, and follow the remaining instructions.

 You can hide your account info when logging in by enabling the Group Policy `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\Interactive logon: Don’t display last signed-in` and `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\Interactive logon: Don’t display username at sign-in`.
 You can also find the related option in Start → Settings → Accounts → Sign-in Options.